 Added sugar is where they try to trick you.
 Most store-bought breads use high fructose corn syrup, sugar, or other artificial sweetener like sucralose.
 Many also throw in several other ingredients that you might not recognize immediately as sugar.
 Some examples of these items are dextrose, fructose, maltodextrin, agave, brown rice syrup, blackstrap molasses, and evaporated cane syrup.
 Also, don’t fall for breads labeled “light”, “low sugar” or “low calorie” because they often contain even more artificial sugar.

 When deciding on a healthy bread to fit into your GOLO lifestyle, you have a few choices that we have listed below.
 There may be other packaged breads out there that will fit into your GOLO plan as well, but these are the ones that are easiest to find nationally.
 When shopping, make sure to check the label for added ingredients and sugars.
 Remember that sprouted grains are always best and if you can buy organic that is even better.

 Fresh Baked – this is always the best choice.
 You can make it at home or purchase from a local bakery or from the bakery dept. at your local grocer.
-The idea of making bread at home may seem daunting but we have some great recipes online at www.golo.com.
+The idea of making bread at home may seem daunting but we have a great recipes for homemade sourdough bread.

 These types of breads have little to no preservatives, so it is best to store them in the freezer.
 As long as it is already sliced, it should come apart easily so you can take out one piece at a time.